jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 <br>

 First, verify the wire remains in the notch on the internal face.
-Then position the electronic case over the corner so that only the male end of the snap fastener receives support from below, without the corner touching any other part of the case lid.
+Then position the electronics case over the corner so that only the male end of the snap fastener receives support from below, without the corner touching any other part of the case lid.
 This positioning will prevent any damage to the four side tabs on the lid.